StealthyMC/PA11-Rush-Hour-BFS/README.md

 # PA11-Rush-Hour-BFS
-Breadth-first search implementation of solving the Rush Hour puzzles.
+Breadth-first search for solving Rush Hour puzzles.

 Created as a Final Project for a CS Class